 Ivan Raykoff, Associate Professor of the Arts, Lang, and Diane Moser, Part-Time Faculty, Jazz, and Madeleine Shapiro, Part-Time Faculty, Mannes.
 A grant of $3000 will support "John Cage 2012 @ The New School," a semester long series of courses, presentations, exhibitions, and collaborative performances to celebrate the centennial year of the composer's birth, 50 years since his New School classes, and the 25th anniversary of The New School for Jazz and Contemporary Music.

-Heliodoro San Miguel, Part-Time Faculty, Parsons.
+Heliodoro San Miguel, Part-Time Assistant Professor of Media Studies, Parsons.
 A grant of $3,900 will support "Spain's Film Masters: Beyond Bunuel and Almodovar," a film series showcasing four of the most important Spanish filmmakers from 1955-1975.

 Radhika Subramaniam, Director/Chief Curator of the Sheila C. Johnson Design Center, Assistant Professor of Art and Design History and Theory, Parsons.
 A grant of $2,000 will support “Public Program Events associated with U-n-f-o-l-d: A Cultural Response to Climate Change,” a range of public programs, talks, brown bag sessions, performances, and workshops encouraging dialogue among faculty and students on climate change.